dgraux/OSM-in-H2020/README.md

 projects.
 To do so, this project systematically reviews **all** the H2020 publicly available deliverables in order to check if they involve OpenStreetMap or other cartographic services such as Google Maps, Bing Maps or Baidu Maps.
-This high-level observations allow to have an idea of how H2020 projects rely on the OSM initiative to achieve their purposes.
+These high-level observations allow to have an idea of how H2020 projects rely on the OSM initiative to achieve their purposes.